profbrunolopes/weather-arduino-sensor/README.md

 # Weather Arduino Sensor

-O intuito deste projeto é construir uma estação metereológica com Arduino capaz de coletar dados de temperatura, umidade, pressão atmosférica e altitude e enviar esses dados para uma estação base.
+The purpose of this project is to build a weather station with Arduino capable of collecting data on temperature, humidity, atmospheric pressure, and altitude.
+After collecting these data, they are displayed on an OLED display and sent to a base station to store the data.

-## Sensores
+## Sensors
-Para construir esse projeto foi utilizado um Arduino Nano (pode-se utilizar um Arduino Uno) com os seguintes sensores:
+To build this project was used on an Arduino Nano (the Arduino Uno can be used too) with the following sensors:

-* **BME280** - Sensor de temperatura, umidade e pressão atmosférica;
+* **BME280** - Sensor capable to collect data about temperature, humidity and pression.
+The altitude is calculated based on pression reading.
-* **OLED Graphic Display 128x64 with SSD1306 controller** - Display gráfico para exibir os dados coletado pelo BME280 em tempo real;
+* **OLED Graphic Display 128x64 with SSD1306 controller** - Graphical display to show the collected data by BME280 sensor;
-* **NRF24l01** - Wireless transceiver modulo utilizado para transmitir os dados da estação metereológica para a estação base.
+* **NRF24l01** - Wireless transceiver module used to transmit the collected data by sensor to base station.

-## Bibliotecas
+## Libraries
-As biblioetcas listadas abaixo foram utilizadas na escrita so software:
+Were used the following libraries to write the weather station software:

-* **Adafruit BME280 Library**: Biblioteca necessária para utilização do sensor *BME280*;
+* **Adafruit BME280 Library**: This library is necessary to access the *BME280* sensor by arduino;
-* **Adafruit Unified Sensor**: Dependência necessária para a utilização correta da *Adafruit BME280 Library*
+* **Adafruit Unified Sensor**: Necessary dependency to use correctly the *Adafruit BME280 Library*
-* **RF24 by TMRh20**: Biblioteca necessária para utilização do sensor *NRF24l01*;
+* **RF24 by TMRh20**: Necessary library to use the *NRF24l01* sensor;
-* **RF24Network by TMRh20**: Biblioteca necessária para criação de uma rede de sensores com o *NRF24l01*;
+* **RF24Network by TMRh20**: Necessary library to create a sensor network using the *NRF24l01* transceiver;
-* **U8glib**: Biblioteca necessária para utilizar o OLED *Graphic Display 128x64*
+* **U8glib**: Necessary library to write text on the *OLED Graphic Display 128x64*

-Todas as bibliotecas devem ser intaladas através do *gerenciador de bibliotecas* do Arduino IDE.
+The libraries listed above must be installed through the **Library Manager** of **Arduino IDE**.

-## Esquematico elétrico
+## Electrical Schematic
-A figura abaixo exibe como os componentes elétricos foram conectados ao Arduino:
+The figure bellow show as the phisical sensors must be connected on Arduino:

 ![Image of Arduino Eletronic Schematic](hackaton-arduino.png)

-## Projetos relacionados
+## Related Projects

-Este projeto apenas realiza a leitura de temperatura, umidade, pressão e altitude e envia esses dados para uma estação base.
-Também foi construido um dashboard em HTML5, CSS3 e JS que exibe esses dados para o usuário consumindo um API REST que a estação base expõe.
-Para maiores detalhes sobre o projeto da estação base ou do dashboard, acesse:
+This project only reads the temperature, humidity, pressure, and altitude and sends this data to a base station.
+A dashboard was also built in HTML5, CSS3, and JS that displays this data to the user by consuming a REST API exposed by the base station.
+For more details of the base station project or dashboard project, visit:

 * [Raspberry Pi Weather Base Station](http://google.com)
 * [Weather Station Dashboard](http://google.com)